 5 ways an HR department strategic plan can drive business results

 Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals:

 1. Give your company an advantage in tight labor markets.

 The economy is healthy, and overall, that’s putting pressure on HR departments to have a strong plan in place for attracting, retaining, and engaging workers.
 As Tech Republic noted, employers in a variety of sectors are feeling the squeeze for top talent—leading to responses that are designed to help brands compete effectively.

-In 2019, HR leaders will be focused on strategies that help attract talent beyond recruiting for a single position.
+HR leaders will be focused on strategies that help attract talent beyond recruiting for a single position.
 Whether they’re reevaluating compensation models, embracing flexible schedules, or ensuring their values are front and center, HR is paving the way for companies to stand out.
 Building a strong employer brand and focusing on culture will play an important role.